tpbilton/GUSMap/README.md

 ### Development:

-This package is under continued developement.
+This package is under continued development.
 If you have any suggests for improvement or additional features you like to see, I'd suggest posting a question under the Issues.
 I'm also happy for people to suggest changes via a pull request provided it fits within the favour of the package.

 ### Citation: